Fall Recruitment 2026

 The joining process is either a council or chapter coordinated, depending on which organization you are interested in joining.
 Fraternities and sororities conduct recruitment and intake events, activities, and informational sessions at various times during the year.

-Rush, Recruitment, and Intake are terms used by fraternities and sororities to identify the joining process.
-Intake is a term specifically used by many culturally-based organizations to bring new members into an organization.
+Recruitment is a term used by fraternities and sororities to identify the learning, exploring and possibly being invited to joining one of our amazing chapters.
 All UM students, regardless of campus location (including online students), are eligible to participate in fraternity and sorority recruitment.
-However, many recruitment events will require a physical presence at the Missoula location.
+However, recruitment events will require a physical presence.

 Please note that many councils and chapters have minimum GPA requirements, either from high school or college, in order to participate in the recruitment or intake process.

-If you are interested in receiving emails with important dates and events, complete the Fraternity & Sorority Involvement Interest Form
+If you are interested in receiving emails with important dates and events, complete the Fraternity Involvement Interest Form or the Sorority Involvement Interest Form.